-The Roatan Marine Park patrol program facilitates the enforcement of Honduran environmental laws, regulations, and best practices.
-The program is comprised of five patrol boats manned by a Roatan Marine Park ranger and two members of the Honduran Navy.
-All patrols boats are active eight hours a day and six days a week on a rotating time and day schedule.
+Our patrol program facilitates the enforcement of Honduran environmental laws, regulations, and best practices.
+The program consists of five patrol boats manned by Park Rangers and the Honduran Navy.
+Our goal is to have all 5 boats monitor Roatan's water 7 days a week during daylight hours, in addition to night patrols when needed.
 Protecting key species such as corals, turtles, sharks, conch, lobster, and parrot fish is vital to ensure that our reefs stay healthy.
-Without our patrols these species would vanish.
+Without our patrols, these species would surely vanish.

-Night patrols are organized twice a week in accordance with reports and user activity.
-Patrols cover over 110 kilometers a day in specific zones and respond to reports and requests as required.
-Additionally, we have a user friendly application available on smartphones that allows the community to report any criminal or damaging activity that poses a threat to the MPA.
+With over 150kms of coastline, our patrols monitor Roatan's waters, support the Navy to enforce fishing regulations and respond to reports and requests as required.
+Additionally, we have a user-friendly application available on smartphones that allows the community to report any criminal or damaging activity that poses a threat to the MPA.
 (IPatrol)

 Assist our patrols by downloading our free app called RMP iPatrol from Google Play and iTunes App Store.
 We can’t be everywhere at once, but with your help we can significantly increase our patrolling efforts.
 Be our eyes and ears by notifying us directly of any violations of the marine protected area's rules and regulations and help us gain evidence against repeat offenders.
 The app also contains information about the rules and regulations within the marine protected area including fishing, boating, and environmental offenses.

 The rules and regulations of the Bay Islands National Marine Park are intended to conserve our natural resources for the future.
 A strategic plan with defined roles and responsibilities of the co managers of the Bay Islands National Marine Park can be viewed and downloaded here.